adzialocha/osc-js/README.md

 ### Custom solutions with Plugin API

-It is possible to write even more sophisticated or custom solutions for your OSC application while keeping the simple OSC library interface including all message handling etc. Read the [documentation](https://github.com/adzialocha/osc-js/wiki/Plugin-API) for further information.
+It is possible to write even more sophisticated solutions for your OSC application without loosing the simple osc-js interface (including it's nice message handling etc.).
+Read the [Plugin API documentation](https://github.com/adzialocha/osc-js/wiki/Plugin-API) for further information.

 ```js
 class MyCustomPlugin {